Refractive neutrino masses, ultralight dark matter and cosmology: Refractive masses of neutrinos in cold particle bath.

 For a single mediator, the matrix of couplings $ \lambda = \vec{g}^T \times \vec{g} $ has rank 1, that is, in the $3\nu-$case, only one neutrino gets an effective mass and only two mixings are defined.
 Therefore, the second mediator should be introduced with different set of couplings to active neutrinos.
 In this case, 6 real couplings can explain 6 real parameters: three mass squared differences and three mixing angles.
 For complex coupling constants, the CP-violation phase can be obtained.
 Moreover, 5 couplings are enough, so that one of the couplings can be set to zero to reproduce two $\Delta m^2$ and three angles.

-Let us fix values of the parameters $g_{\alpha k}$, $m_\phi$ and $m_\chi$ to fit the neutrino oscillation data.
+Let us fix values of the parameters $g_{\alpha k}$, $m_\phi$ and $m_\chi$ to fit the neutrino oscillation data with refraction mass squared (\ref{eq:RedPotPhi}).
 For this, we consider the matrix of active neutrinos $\tilde{m}^2_{\alpha \beta}$ of the nearly tribimaximal (TBM) form~\cite{Harrison:2002er}.
 For

 the elements of the $3\times3$ matrix $\tilde{m}^2_{\alpha \beta}$ become

 This exactly reproduces the TBM structure.
 Since the lightest neutrino mass is zero, the values of the parameters can be connected to the observed mass-squared differences as